gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/integrate_and_authenticate/cn_and_cloud_integration.md

 ## Step 1.
 Install the necessary dependencies

-GoodData.UI can target multiple platforms.
-Therefore, it is essential to install packages for the right target platform.
 For GoodData Cloud and GoodData.CN, you need to install packages codenamed `tiger`:

 ```bash